ibm-cloud-docs/pattern-db2-sap-vpc/deploy.md

 ## Deploy SAP
 {: #deploy-sap}

-{{site.data.keyword.IBM_notm}} provides several templates with scripts to deploy different SAP NetWeaver and IBM Db2 architectures.
+{{site.data.keyword.IBM_notm}} provides several templates with scripts to deploy different SAP NetWeaver and {{site.data.keyword.IBM_notm}} Db2 architectures.
 Both use Terraform or Terraform and Ansible to deploy SAP.
 For more information, see [SAP Terraform deployment templates](/docs/sap?topic=sap-terraform-templates).

 ## Testing the environment
 {: #deploy-testing}